k0sproject/k0s/docs/k0sctl-install.md

 INFO      k0sctl kubeconfig
 ```

-And -- presto!
-Your k0s cluster is up and running.

-#### 4. Access the cluster
+### 4. Access the cluster

-To access your k0s cluster, you first need to get the kubeconfig. k0sctl does this for you like this:
+To access your k0s cluster, use k0sctl to generate a `kubeconfig` for the purpose.

 ```sh
 $ k0sctl kubeconfig > kubeconfig
 ```

-Then you can access your cluster for example by using kubectl or [LENS](https://k8slens.dev/).
+With the `kubeconfig`, you can access your cluster using either kubectl or [Lens](https://k8slens.dev/).

 ```sh
 $ kubectl get pods --kubeconfig kubeconfig -A NAMESPACE     NAME                                       READY   STATUS    RESTARTS   AGE